nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

    Inside the Kconfig file, for each symbol, default value must be provided.
 In this way, any symbol will anyway gets a default value in any cases.
 2. prj.conf

-   For visible Kconfig symbols, you can directly set symbol=value in prj.conf to do the configuration.
-The prj.confs placed in designated places will be taken as Kconfig process input with priority.
+   For visible Kconfig symbols, you can directly set symbol=value in `prj.conf` to do the configuration.
+The `prj.conf`s placed in designated places will be taken as Kconfig process input with priority.
 Please refer [prj.conf](#prj-conf) for details.
 3. Kconfig.defconfig

    For invisible Kconfig symbols, prj.conf won't take effect.
-Please use Kconfig.defconf to redefine the symbol without type but with new default value.
+Please use `Kconfig.defconf` to redefine the symbol without type but with new default value.

-   Note, Kconfig.defconfig will is actually repeatedly define Kconfig symbols.
+   Note, `Kconfig.defconfig` will is actually repeatedly define Kconfig symbols.
 They are only supported in board and device reconfiguration.
 Please don't use it in your examples customization.

 ### Principles